cargo

 cargo install --list

-• Create a new binary or library Rust project in the current directory:
+• Create a new binary or library Rust project in the specified directory (or the current working directory by default):

-• Build the Rust project in the current directory:
+• Build the Rust project in the current directory using the release profile:

-• Build the rust project in the current directory using the nightly compiler:
+• Build the Rust project in the current directory using the nightly compiler (requires `rustup`):

 cargo +nightly build

-• Build using a specific number of threads (default is the number of CPU cores):
+• Build using a specific number of threads (default is the number of logical CPUs):

 cargo build --jobs number_of_threads